moderndatacompany/dataos.info/docs/resources/stacks/talos/recipes/caching.md

 Talos provides a caching layer to enhance API query performance and efficiency.
 By using the `{% cache %}` tag, query results can be retrieved directly from cache storage, minimizing repeated queries to the data source.
 This section outlines how to configure and utilize caching effectively in Talos.

+!!!info
+    When using Talos, avoid caching in flash storage, as flash memory inherently performs its own caching.

 ### **1. Caching with an In-Memory Database**

 Talos uses an in-memory database as the caching engine, ensuring high-performance query execution.
 To enable caching, the following configuration must be added to `config.yaml`: